nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

     It is intended such that the code reads more naturally like a sentence.

-    The only con being lenthy lines of code.
+    The only con being lengthy lines of code.
 But such a design for naming the entities is highly encourage.

     Using prose like naming for functions is a widely adopted convention, but not a syntactical rule.